turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ### Data Types & Storage

-We need to create a new `PersistentUnorderedMap` that store the price for all the token listed by their owner.
+We need to create a new `PersistentUnorderedMap` that stores the price for all the tokens listed by their owner.
 We use `u128` as the data types for `Price` because NEAR coin is also in `u128`.
 You can write it on top of the contract.
-We use `PersistentUnorderedMap` because we wanted to create a `key-value` storage that can also be retrived as a list.
+We use `PersistentUnorderedMap` because we want to create a `key-value` storage that can also be retrieved as a list.

 ```typescript
 type Price = u128